KatyBlumer/project_6410/README.md

 15. EqOp
 16. Dummy

 There are three directories with examples of Harmony programs (.hny files) whose machine instructions (.hvm files) have been hand translated into TLA+ modules.
 Each directory contains the root Harmony module, for ease importing into TLA+.
+The Test1 and Test2 directories are translations of very simple Harmony programs.
+The Peterson directory contains Peterson's algorithm, which uses all of the instructions implemented thus far.